 Braid extensions are very popular, especially among women of African descent as they tend to have long and thick hair, and braid extensions, in fact, help to keep their hair protected in style.
 The most common braid extensions come in the form of box braids.

 Box braids are typically braids that consist of 3 or more strands that are divided into sections in the shape of squares.
 The recent trend among box braids is the knotless box braids, which blend it together with your hair so effortlessly that it almost looks like your real hair.

 The reason why such braid extensions are so popular is that they provide solid protection to your hair without damaging it.
 The only time they’ll be bad news for your hair is when you don’t install them properly into your hair.

 There are many wonderful braids hairstyles out there that we simply adore, and here is a list of the most popular types of braid extensions.

 Box braids refer to the braids that have been tied up using the three-strand technique.
 They are usually large and chunky but can come in other sizes too.

 In this style, first, your natural hair is braided and twisted and then your synthetic hair or extensions are styled similarly.

-Just as is obvious from the name, micro braids are very tiny braids which may take a long time for it to be installed into your hair, but once it’s done, we guarantee you that you will look like a goddess, especially when the extensions are quite long enough.
+Just as is obvious from the name, micro braids are very tiny braids that may take a long time to be installed into your hair, but once it’s done, we guarantee you that you will look like a goddess, especially when the extensions are quite long enough.

 5. Dutch Braids